Pointblank directive: Fighter Command declines to engage

 USAAF General Barney M. Giles met with Portal and offered to convert two Spitfires entirely at the USAAF's expense.
 Two Mark IXs were shipped to Wright Field in January 1944 and modified, demonstrating their newfound range by flying back to England across the Atlantic.
-Tests at Boscombe Down were equally successful, but by the time the conversions had been approved in August, Pointblank had concluded and the Luftwaffe had been conclusively defeated.
+Tests at Boscombe Down were equally successful, but by the time the conversions had been approved in August, Pointblank had concluded and the Luftwaffe had been comprehensively weakened by years of attrition.